embire2/discordsupport/README.md

 ### Prerequisites
 - Node.js 18.0.0 or higher
 - npm 8.0.0 or higher (package manager)
+- Python 3.11 or lower (for SQLite compilation) OR python3-setuptools for Python 3.12+
 - Discord Bot Token (from steps above)
 - Discord Server with admin permissions